 As part of the Opioid Misuse Prevention Project, all middle school health teachers in Erie's Public Schools will be trained to deliver the LifeSkills curriculum to all middle school students.

-The Strengthening Families Program for Parents and Youth 10-14 (SFP 10-14) consists of seven sessions over seven consecutive weeks.
+The Strengthening Families Program for Parents and Youth 10-14 (SFP 10-14) consists of muiltiple sessions that total 15 hours.
 The program focuses on setting appropriate limits, using consequences, protecting against substance abuse, handling peer pressure, reaching out for help, understanding family values, and building family communication.

 As part of the Opioid Misuse Prevention Project, the Strengthening Families Program for Parents and Youth 10-14 will be offered to all students ages 10-14 in Erie's Public Schools and their parents, guardians and/or caregivers.